 On this episode, we walked the Sheep’s Head Lighthouse Loop, County Cork (Find the full trail guide here).

-Our guest is Irish Olympian boxer and world champion Andy Lee.
-From humble beginnings, Andy has gone on to reach the highest success in his chosen field but maintained a grounded attitude to life.
+From humble beginnings, Andy Lee has gone on to reach the highest success in his chosen field but maintained a grounded attitude to life.

 In this episode, Andy walked the Sheep’s Head Lighthouse Loop in County Cork on Ireland's Wild Atlantic Way, a stunning coastal trail that provides breath-taking cliff walks and spectacular 360 views.
 Located just north of the Mizen Peninsula, this walk offers a unique view South to Mizen Head and North to Bear Island.